Are you fond of good food and traditional cuisine? Discover Sicilian typical dishes with this itinerary through its delicious regional recipes.

 Lunchtime is approaching and you have just arrived in Sicily, an enchanting and welcoming island with a history spanning thousands of years, rich in culture, mythology, art, and natural beauty, set like a precious gem among the crystal-clear waters of the Mediterranean Sea.

-Do you want to know what you can eat in Sicily?
+Do you want to know what to eat in Sicily?
 Therefore follow us in this reading to find out the wide range of food typicalities of this fascinating territory.

 Sicilian typical dishes: a world-famous food heritage